andycarter-pe/ras2fim-2d/README.md

 ```bash
 docker pull civileng127/ras_v65
 ```

-This container provides the HEC-RAS 6.5 runtime used by RAS2FIM-2D to execute the 2D unsteady simulations.
+This container provides the HEC-RAS 6.5 runtime to execute the 2D unsteady simulations in a Linux environment.

 ## Build the RAS2FIM-2D Image